aws/repro-collection/README.md

 * the machines will not be reused for any purposes beyond this testing (e.g., they are cloud instances which will be terminated or reverted to a blank state when the testing is finished).

 **Root access and Internet access**: ReproMark itself requires neither.
 However, as part of the install/configure steps, benchmarks are likely to attempt to download and install dependency packages, tweak system properties, edit system wide files, create test users, etc.
-When this is done, the only mechanism employed by ReproMark is `sudo`, which is assumed to be available and configured correctly for the user running the benchmark.
+When this is performed, the only mechanism employed by ReproMark is `sudo`, which is assumed to be available and correctly preconfigured for the user running the benchmark.

 **Dependencies**: ReproMark is designed to be minimalistic as a framework in regards to dependencies.
-It expects `bash v5` and a few common commands such as `sed` or `cat`.
+It runs on `bash v5` and only needs a few common commands such as `sed` or `cat`.
 The complete list of commands can be seen by running `REPROMARK_LOGLEVEL=DEBUG run.sh --help`.

 ### 1.4 Structure